AboutContact UsRegister

 A sport involving the use of a bow to shoot arrows at a target, it helps develop hand–eye coordination, balance, core stability, and upper body strength.

 Archery as a sport was first practised in Australia by officers of the First Fleet upon their arrival in 1789.
 The first national organisation, the Archery Association of Australia, was formed in 1948.
-In 1993, the organisation was renamed as Archery Australia.
 1

 Discover more about archery through the Clearinghouse evidence base: